Redskins Defender Rich Lowry: 'Indians Sleaze Merchants, Scam Artists'

 Rob Schmidt, an editor for the Indian news outlet Pechanga.net, had this to say about the conservative writer back then: “Let’s call a spade a spade.
 Lowry has falsely assigned qualities and attributes to a group of people by race.
 That makes him a racist.”

-Indian Country Today Media Network, then known as Indian Country Today, also responded with an editorial, asking, “What’s acceptable about this kind of insult toward a whole people, about this self-righteous need to attack and insult a whole race?”
+Indian Country Today Media Network, then just called Indian Country Today, also responded with an editorial, asking, “What’s acceptable about this kind of insult toward a whole people, about this self-righteous need to attack and insult a whole race?”